fenago/react-graphql-course/graphql-labs/graphql-md/Lab1.0.md

 ## Step 1 − Verify Node and Npm Versions
-After installing NodeJs, verify the version of node and npm using following commands on the terminal −
+Verify the version of node and npm using following commands on the terminal −

 ```
 node -v

 npm -v
-5.6.0
 ```
 ## Step 2 − Create a Project Folder and Open in VSCode
 The root folder of project can be named as test-app.